silently/wsmock/README.md

 func runWs(conn *IConn) {}
 ```

-Now `runWs` can receive Gorilla `websocket.Conn` in real usage and `wsmock.GorillaConn` when testing.
+Now `runWs` can both receive Gorilla `websocket.Conn` in real usage and `wsmock.GorillaConn` when testing.

 Alternatively and instead of defining your own `IConn`, you can rely on `wsmock.IGorilla` interface: it declares all methods available on Gorilla [websocket.Conn](https://pkg.go.dev/github.com/gorilla/websocket#Conn):